xlnsresearch/xlns/docs/source/xlnstorch/optim.rst

 All optimizers in xlnstorch follow the same interface as PyTorch optimizers but are specifically designed to handle LNSTensor parameters.
 They support:

-* LNSTensor and regular float learning rates and hyperparameters
+* LNS and floating point learning rates and hyperparameters
 * Automatic gradient handling for LNS arithmetic
 * Parameter groups from LNS layers using ``model.lns_parameters()``
 * Standard optimizer features like momentum, weight decay, and adaptive learning rates